swillis/thesamwillis/source/case-studies/styloko-trend-pages.md

 ## What is Styloko?

-_“The Shopping Discovery Engine™”_
+> “The Shopping Discovery Engine™”_

-_“We believe every woman should have a personal shopping experience that enables her to discover products she’ll love without having to scroll through the ones she doesn’t.
+> “We believe every woman should have a personal shopping experience that enables her to discover products she’ll love without having to scroll through the ones she doesn’t.
 That’s why we created it.
-At Styloko, enjoy bespoke product feeds that react in real-time to your browsing behavior; curated personal boutiques that enable you to save and keep track of favorite fashion finds (as well as shop the edits of other like-minded style-savvy women); and e-commerce enabled content that allows you to shop directly from inspiration.”_
+At Styloko, enjoy bespoke product feeds that react in real-time to your browsing behaviour; curated personal boutiques that enable you to save and keep track of favourite fashion finds (as well as shop the edits of other like-minded style-savvy women); and e-commerce enabled content that allows you to shop directly from inspiration.” **– Styloko.com**

-_– Styloko.com_

 **Styloko uses cutting edge technology to connect women with products they love.
 Our focus is to power shopping discovery by using data analysis and cutting edge technology.**